SecureHats/secure-hacks/challenges/SH-001/readme.md

 ## SAS Tokens

-This is the first starting point of the CtH challenge.<br />
+Welcome to the first CtH challenge for this year.<br />
 Somewhere on this page a clue is hidden in plain sight.
-It is actually it is a very common scenario that is oftenly overseen.<br />
+The vulnerability is this challenge is a very common scenario that is oftenly overseen.<br />

-The hidden flag in this challenge will give access to the next challege which can be found on the homepage of this project.
+> The hidden flag in this challenge will give access to the next challege which can be found on the homepage of this project.

 Good luck!

+## Writeups

+I love to contribute and learn from others, and writeups are an awesome way of learning new things or gain insights in different approaches.<br />
+So feel free to contribute and create a writeup of your solution.

+> NOTE: Creating writeups are great!
+But please don't spoil the learning path of others by providing the answers.

 ## Contributions